jimangel/jimangel.io/content/posts/2019-04-28-create-a-vm-template-ubuntu-18.04.md

 cover:
   image: /img/ubuntu-18-04-template-featured.jpg

-aliases:
-- "/post/create-a-vm-template-ubuntu-18.04/"
+slug: ""
 ---

-## Why
+## Why?
 Creating a template in vSphere allows for rapid deployment of VMs.
-You can add or update custom software and build the perfect server to be consistently deployed in your enviornment.
+You can add or update custom software and build the perfect server to consistently deploy in your environment.

-My goal is to create a VM, add VMware tools, and strip out any unique data.
+I aim to create a VM, add VMware tools, and strip out any unique data.

 ---

 ## Before We Start
 * Download the ISO of [Ubuntu 18.04 LTS](https://releases.ubuntu.com/18.04/ubuntu-18.04.6-live-server-amd64.iso)
 * Upload the Ubuntu 18.04 ISO to a vSphere datastore.
-* Create a VM using that ISO (including full post install / OS setup)
+* Create a VM using that ISO (including full post-install / OS setup)
 * SSH into the newly created VM

 ---

 ## Customize The Template

 I've included the manual steps below that are needed to clean up your template.
-If you want to take the fast track you can just run [this script](https://github.com/jimangel/ubuntu-18.04-scripts/blob/master/prepare-ubuntu-18.04-template.sh) and skip to the next section.
+If you want to take the fast track, you can just run [this script](https://github.com/jimangel/ubuntu-18.04-scripts/blob/master/prepare-ubuntu-18.04-template.sh) and skip to the next section.

 ### Update All Packages